KarthickPN/Deep-Learning-for-Computer-Vision/README.md

 ### Table of contents

 ##### [01_KNN_classifier:](01_KNN_classifier)

-A simple image processor was built, an image dataset was loaded into the memory and the k-Nearest Neighbor algorithm was developed.
+__Summary:__ A simple image processor was built, an image dataset was loaded into the memory and the k-Nearest Neighbor algorithm was developed.
 The disadvantages of k-NN algorithm was discussed and moved on to parameterized learning.

 ##### [02_Linear_example:](02_Linear_example)